 Angst?
 What Angst?: Nobody seems very bothered by the fact that Peter's dad was made into pie before the story even started.
 His mother mentions it offhandedly as if it were just a minor mishap.
 However in the 1991 animated musical that aired on HBO Family's "Storybook Musicals" Peter's mother does mention about what happened to Peter's dad in a more somber tone.

-First Installment Wins: While this is the first book created by Beatrix Potter to star Peter Rabbit.
-There is actually a sequel to it called The Tale of Benjamin Bunny where Peter's cousin Benjamin Bunny visits Peter and convinces him to head back to Mr Mcgregor's garden since Benjamin tells him that the Mcgregor's are out for the day.
-Peter is still paranoids after the events that happened in the first book.
-Beatrix Potter later created the stories "The Tale Of the Flopsy Bunnies" and "The Tale Of Mr Tod" which shows Peter, Benjamin, and some of his sisters as fully grown bunnies.
-Despite them existed, the public will always remember the first Peter Rabbit story.
+First Installment Wins: While this is the first book created by Beatrix Potter to star Peter Rabbit, there is actually a sequel to it called The Tale of Benjamin Bunny where Peter's cousin Benjamin Bunny visits Peter and convinces him to head back to Mr Mcgregor's garden since Benjamin tells him that the Mcgregor's are out for the day.
+Peter is still paranoid after the events that happened in the first book.
+Beatrix Potter later created stories titled "The Tale Of the Flopsy Bunnies" and "The Tale Of Mr Tod" which show Peter, Benjamin, and some of his sisters as fully grown bunnies.
+Despite their existence, the public will always remember the first Peter Rabbit story the most.

 Tear Jerker: In the HBO Family series "Storybook Musicals" which adapted the Peter Rabbit story.
 Features one song sang only by Peter when he's all alone and realizes that he can't find his way back home while trapped in Mr Mcgregor's garden.